Sensor fusion: be sure of uncertainty

 Noise matrices Q and R

-The construction of \(\mathbf{Q}\) won’t be discussed in detail; suffice to say that it is a combination of input noises from the IMU (\(w_g\) and \(w_a\)) and the IMU bias drift velocities (\(w_{b\omega}\) and \(w_{ba}\)).
+The construction of \(\mathbf{Q}\) won’t be discussed in detail; suffice to say that it is a combination of input noises from the IMU (\(w_g\) and \(w_a\)) and the gyro bias drift velocity (\(w_{b\omega}\)).
 For reference, this results in the following expression:

 The construction of \(\mathbf{R}\) benefits from a brief discussion, as it’s responsible for some of the key results encountered in the next section.
-It consists of two terms, the observation noise on the x-axis and the observation rate.
-The former term reflects a single observation; hence the division by the rate to convert to the continuous domain.
-It’s assumed that the noise on the marker’s corner positions in the image plane is constant; projecting this error to the world then gives rise to the scale effects.
+It’s assumed that the noise on the marker’s corner positions in the image plane is constant (symbol \(v_p\)); projecting this error to the world then gives rise to the scale effects.

 Great, we’re past the math now.
 Let’s see what story these matrices can tell us!